nomans1/devops-test/README.md

 - Port forwarding is set up to access Jenkins at http://localhost:8080.
 - Press `Ctrl+C` to stop port forwarding.
 - Username & Password have been set in the `jenkins-values.yaml` as `admin` & `admin123` respectively.
 - A sample pipeline called `devops-test` is already created and executed once Jenkins is available to deploy a NodeJS app in the `applications` namespace.
+Use the command below to port-forward the application and access it.

 ```bash